-- Finish configuring trunks before you connect the corresponding network cables between switches to avoid creating a loop. - ◆ A trunk can have up to 26 ports. - The ports at both ends of a connection must be configured as trunk ports. - All ports in a trunk must be configured in an identical manner, including communication mode (i.e., speed and duplex mode), VLAN assignments, and CoS settings. - When using an LAG composed of all 10G ports, different transceiver types may be used as long as the speed of each member port is the same. - Any of the Gigabit ports on the front panel can be trunked together, including ports of different media types. - All the ports in a trunk have to be treated as a whole when moved from/to, added or deleted from a VLAN via the specified port-channel. - ◆ STP, VLAN, and IGMP settings can only be made for the entire trunk via the specified port-channel.
+- Finish configuring trunks before you connect the corresponding network cables between switches to avoid creating a loop. - A trunk can have up to 8 ports. - The ports at both ends of a connection must be configured as trunk ports. - All ports in a trunk must be configured in an identical manner, including communication mode (i.e., speed and duplex mode), VLAN assignments, and CoS settings. - Any of the Gigabit ports on the front panel can be trunked together, including ports of different media types. - ◆ All the ports in a trunk have to be treated as a whole when moved from/to, added or deleted from a VLAN via the specified port-channel. - ◆ STP, VLAN, and IGMP settings can only be made for the entire trunk via the specified port-channel.